 - Provide an opt-in email subscription option for your press releases – 90% of journalists prefer email

-- Enable journalists to comment in your press room – let them post public questions or share feedback to your news
+- Enable journalists to comment in your press room – let them post public questions or share feedback on your news

 - Provide multimedia – recorded webcasts and executive presentations are great tools for demonstrating the competency of your experts